hitchdev/hitchstory/examples/website/README.md

 # Future improvements to this project

-- [ ] Integrate containerized postgres running with all of the apps, seeded with [given preconditions](https://hitchdev.com/hitchstory/using/given/).
+- [ ] Integrate containerized postgres running with all of the apps, seeded with data from given.
-- [ ] Mock the passage of time with a step - implement reminders into the to do apps.
+- [ ] Mock the passage of time with a step - e.g. implement reminders into the to do apps.
 - [ ] Demonstrate story inheritance (e.g. logging in story -> add todo).
+- [ ] Some weird selectors specified in the story (hidden in the docs).